Tzatziki: Greece

 Greek-style tzatziki sauce is commonly served as a meze, to be eaten with pita bread, olives, fried eggplant, zucchini, or other vegetables.
 It is also used for dishes like gyros, or souvlaki and most other greek dishes.

 Regular tzatziki is made of strained yogurt (usually from sheep or goat milk) mixed with cucumbers, garlic, salt, olive oil, vinegar, dill, mint, and parsley.

 A variation made with purslane (glistrida in Greek) may be called glistrida me yiaourti, meaning 'purslane and yogurt salad', rather than tzatziki.
 One simple recipe calls for purslane, olive oil, red wine vinegar and dill.
 There also is a version where walnut oil, crushed nuts (like walnuts, hazelnuts, or almonds) and red peppers are added to the standard yoghurt base.

+Iran

+In Iran, it is known as mast o khiar.